How to get your story ideas across for beginners and non artists

 CLARITY

-To do that, the thumbnails need to be as clear as possible.
+These thumbnails need to be as clear as possible.

 The answer is I forego the details!